-Attention: Mounting the rails is a complicated procedure.
-To install the rack rails correctly, you must read, then perform each procedure step in the order given.
-Failure to do so may cause rail failure resulting in system drawer damage or bodily injury.
+Attention: Mounting the rails is a complex procedure.
+To install the rack rails correctly, you must read, and then perform each procedure step in the order given.
+Failure to perform each step in the order given may cause rail failure.

-To install the rack-mounting hardware to the rack, do the following:
+To install the rack-mounting hardware into the rack, do the following:

-1. Locate the hardware-mounting kit, rack-mounting template, and the system rails that were shipped with your system.
+1. Locate the rack-mounting hardware kit, rack-mounting template, and the system rails that were shipped with your system.